Marfjeh/MarfPHPLibrary/README.md

+#Project Discontuined.
+It was only a project for fun.

 # MarfPHPLibrary
 This is a Minimal Php Library ONLY providing tools not make the hole system retarded.
 Yes i'm looking to you Synfomy, or a framework just like synfomy.